owntech-foundation/examples/README.md

-Welcome to the owntech examples repository.
+Welcome to the OwnTech examples repository.

-Here you can find ready to be used example for [spin](https://github.com/owntech-foundation/SPIN) and [twist](https://github.com/owntech-foundation/TWIST).
+Here you can find ready to be used example for [SPIN](https://github.com/owntech-foundation/SPIN) and [TWIST](https://github.com/owntech-foundation/TWIST).

-# Example for TWIST
+# Examples for TWIST

 - DC DC topology examples
     - [Buck voltage mode](TWIST/DC_DC/buck_voltage_mode/README.md)